If—: Reception

 In India, a framed copy of the poem was affixed to the wall before the study desk in the cabins of the officer cadets at the National Defence Academy at Pune and the Indian Naval Academy at Ezhimala.
 In Britain, the first verse is set, in granite setts, into the pavement of the promenade in Westward Ho! in Devon.
 The third and fourth lines of the second stanza of the poem: "If you can meet with Triumph and Disaster / and treat those two impostors just the same" are written on the wall of the players' entrance to the Centre Court at the All England Lawn Tennis and Croquet Club, where the Wimbledon Championships are held.
 These same lines appear at the West Side Tennis Club in Forest Hills, New York City, where the US Open was played until 1977.

 The Indian writer Khushwant Singh considered the poem "the essence of the message of The Gita in English."

 Charles McGrath, a former deputy editor of The New Yorker and a former editor of the New York Times Book Review, wrote that when he was in school, "they had to recite Kipling's 'If—' every day, right after the Pledge of Allegiance."

 Pablo Neruda—like Kipling, a Nobel laureate—found a framed ornamental copy of the poem near the Duke of Alba's bedside in the Palacio de Liria.
 However, his view was not favourable, and he referred to it as "that pedestrian and sanctimonious poetry, precursor of the Reader's Digest, whose intellectual level seems to me no higher than that of the Duke of Alba's boots."

 In the BBC's 1996 nationwide poll, "If—" was voted the UK's favourite poem, gaining twice as many votes as the runner-up.

 The boxer Muhammad Ali was known to carry the poem in his wallet throughout his life as a guiding principle.

-In 2006, the French philosopher Olivier Rey called "If—" an example of paternal tyranny, in which the father imposes a list of impossible conditions on his son.
+In 2006, the French philosopher Olivier Rey saw "If—" as an example of paternal tyranny, in which the father imposes a list of impossible conditions on his son.